In 2022, tuition for full-time students at Lasell College was $40,980 a year.

-Lasell College is a private, nonprofit institution, so it has the same tuition for residents of Massachusetts as it does for residents from other states.
+Lasell College is a private, nonprofit institution, which means it has the same tuition for students from Massachusetts as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Lasell College is $16,500 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,000.
+Housing and campus dining at Lasell College is $16,500 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining halls.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $4,000.

 |Room and Board||$16,500|